Kuhmo Chamber Music Festival: Sweet Notes in a Warm Finnish Summer

 My canoe trip was through WildsPiira.
 Sunset canoeing trips include a snack and cost 70 euros ($91 USD) per person for 2-3 people, 55 euros ($71 USD) per person for 4-7 people, and 45 euros ($58 USD) per person for 8-20 people.

 I stayed at the Hotel Kalevala, which has a very relaxing environment and a beautiful stretch of beach, but is a few kilometers out of town.
 If you don’t have your own car, I recommend renting a bike, as cabs are very expensive in Kuhmo and cost about 16 euros ($21 USD) each way.
 Many rooms are already booked for next year’s festival.
+You can find a few other hotels in Kuhmo here.

 No matter what, make sure you bring bug spray.
 The only thing that I don’t like about Finland is that mosquitos are everywhere, and they are vicious!